 5. How Is Lazy Eye Treated?

+Another of the most common questions about lazy eye is treatment options.
 If your child has been diagnosed with amblyopia, it is essential to begin treatment as soon as possible.
 Depending on the advisement of your ophthalmologist, there are a number of different treatment options for lazy eye including:

 Corrective Eyeglasses – If a child develops a lazy eye due to a refractive error such as nearsightedness, farsightedness, or astigmatism, the problem can often be corrected with eyeglasses.

 However, it is important to note that while eyeglasses may help treat a lazy eye caused by a refractive error, the underlying vision condition will remain and they will need to continue to wear corrective eyewear to see clearly.